Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Effective model at finite size

-To use the finite-size scaling ansatz, the Ising directions have to be identified in the parameter space of our model, spanned by $T$, $\mu$, and $h$.
+To apply the finite-size scaling ansatz, the parameter space of our model, spanned by $T$, $\mu_B$, and $h$, has to be mapped into the Ising scaling directions.
 Usually, the external field $h$ (corresponding to the current quark mass) is fixed, and hence, the irrelevant direction is absent on the remaining surface.
-Then the Ising temperature and field-like directions can be obtained in the vicinity of the CEP via a linear map in $T$ and $\mu$ \cite{Parotto:2018pwx}.
-However, from the scaling, it turns out that the $\eta$ direction has a nonzero overlap with each $h$, $T$, and $\mu$.
-Each of them holds a field-like scaling, and the generalized susceptibilities, $\chi_k$, $\chi^B_k$, and $\chi_k^T$ (defined by the $k^\mathrm{th}$ derivative in the $h$, $\mu$, and $T$ directions, respectively) have the same volume dependence.
-Consequently, the order parameter, the chiral susceptibility, the baryon number, entropy, and energy density (and their fluctuations) show the scaling dominated by the $\eta$-derivatives.
+Then the Ising temperature and Ising external field-like directions can be obtained in the vicinity of the CEP via a linear map in $T$ and $\mu_B$ \cite{Parotto:2018pwx}.
+However, the scaling implies that the $\eta$ direction has a nonzero overlap with each $\mu_B$, $T$, and $h$.
+Each of these exhibits an external field-like scaling, and the generalized susceptibilities, $\chi_k$, $\chi^B_k$, and $\chi_k^T$ (defined by the $k^\mathrm{th}$ derivative in the $h$, $\mu_B$, and $T$ directions, respectively) share the same volume dependence.
+Consequently, the order parameter, chiral susceptibility, baryon number, entropy, and energy density (and their fluctuations) show the scaling dominated by the $\eta$-derivatives.
 It is also expected that the temperature-like scaling will be observable only in directions along the phase boundary (or phase boundary surface if $h$ is considered) in a narrow window for a linear sigma model \cite{Kovacs:2006ym}.
-Similarly, the trivial scaling is observed only when moving very closely along the marginal direction $u$.
-Note that the critical exponents in the $T$ and $\mu$ direction do not depend on the treatment of $h$ and hence on the actual choice of $\tau$ and $\eta$ (being a function of $h$ or not).
-However, the form of the scaling function is different in different directions, even if having the same $\eta$-like and $\tau$-like scaling.
+Similarly, the trivial scaling is recovered only when probed along the irrelevant or marginal direction $u$ tangent to the critical line.
+While the universal critical exponents are invariant under the specific choice of the $T,\mu_B,h-\tau,\eta$ mapping, the non-universal scaling functions depend on the trajectory in the parameter space.